Charliemowood/atom-guide/README.md

 ### Open a file in Atom

-It is relatively simple to open a file in Atom.
+To open a file in Atom use the following procedure:

-You need to find the file you want to open.
-It can be any file in your file system, for instance a file located in *Desktop* or *Documents*.

 #### Procedure for Opening a File in Atom

+1. Find the file you want to open.
+It can be any file in your file system, for instance, a file located in *Desktop* or *Documents*.
-1. Right click on the file you want to open.
+2. Right click on the file you want to open.
-2. Select from the dropdown *Open with* or *Open with Other Application* depending on your operating system.
+3. Select from the dropdown *Open with* or *Open with Other Application* depending on your operating system.
-3. A new window will open.
+4. A new window will open.
 Click on the Atom icon.

 You will now have the file you have selected open in Atom.